AidanSpeakss/AidanSpeakss/README.md

 - [Amazon Climate Filter](https://github.com/AidanSpeakss/amazon-shipping-filter) - Extension that filters amazon listings based on whether they are climate pledge friendly or not.
 - [Streamer Mode for Firefox](https://github.com/AidanSpeakss/streamer-mode-for-firefox) - Extension that hides personal information from pages, like Discord's Streamer mode.
 - [DVD Master](https://github.com/AidanSpeakss/dvd-logo-game) - Simple, but addictive game based on the DVD Screensaver meme!
 - [2048: Custom Mode](https://github.com/AidanSpeakss/makeurown) - Derivative of the famous puzzle game, 2048.
-Features: create custom themes with the tile-editor, name and save your custom themes to replay later, track your high score across devices, and sync your game between multiple devices to continue where you last left off.
+Features: create custom themes with the tile-editor, name and save your custom themes to use again later, track your high score across devices, and sync your game between multiple devices to continue where you last left off.
 - [Menomonie Food Trucks](https://github.com/AidanSpeakss/menomoniefoodtrucks) - Food truck site; modern, clean, responsive.
 - [Website](https://github.com/AidanSpeakss/website) - My portfolio website.
 It's made with love <3